Turkey's Erdogan wins another term as president, extends rule into 3rd decade

 ANKARA, Turkey (AP) — Turkey President Recep Tayyip Erdogan won reelection Sunday, extending his increasingly authoritarian rule into a third decade as the country reels from high inflation and the aftermath of an earthquake that leveled entire cities.

-A third term gives Erdogan an even stronger hand domestically and internationally, and the election results will have implications far beyond Ankara.
+A third term gives Erdogan an even stronger hand domestically and internationally, and the election results will have implications far beyond the capital of Ankara.
 Turkey stands at the crossroads of Europe and Asia, and it plays a key role in NATO.

 With more than 99% of ballot boxes opened, unofficial results from competing news agencies showed Erdogan with 52% of the vote, compared with 48% for his challenger, Kemal Kilicdaroglu.
 The head of Turkey’s electoral board confirmed the victory, saying that even after accounting for outstanding votes, the result was another term for Erdogan.

-In his first comments since the polls closed, Erdogan thanked the nation for entrusting him with the presidency for five more years.
+In two speeches — one in Istanbul and one in Ankara — Erdogan thanked the nation for entrusting him with the presidency for five more years.

-“We hope to be worthy of your trust, as we have been for 21 years,” he told supporters on a campaign bus outside his home in Istanbul.
+“We hope to be worthy of your trust, as we have been for 21 years,” he told supporters on a campaign bus outside his home in Istanbul in his first comments after the results emerged.

-“The only winner today is Turkey,” Erdogan said, promising to work hard for Turkey's second century.
+“The only winner today is Turkey,” Erdogan said to hundreds of thousands gathered outside the presidential palace in Ankara, promising to work hard for Turkey's second century, which he calls the “Turkish century.”
 The country marks its centennial this year.
-“No one can look down on our nation."

 Kilicdaroglu campaigned on promises to reverse Erdogan’s democratic backsliding, to restore the economy by reverting to more conventional policies, and to improve ties with the West.
 He said the election was “the most unjust ever,” with all state resources mobilized for Erdogan.